becloudready/tldr-today/README.md

 - Real-time updates: Scrapes news every hour to ensure the latest news is published promptly.
 - Platform integration: Publishes news on Twitter, websites, and other customizable platforms.
 - Customizable filters: Allows users to filter news by keywords, categories, and sources.
+- Social engagement scheduler: Automatically likes recent tweets from the accounts you follow on a configurable cadence.

 ## Requirements